Vl4D0SS/Minesweeper/README.md

 # Minesweeper
 This is Minesweeper.
 I think all of us know what is this game.
-I made it on Eclipse with Java 10 version.
+I made it on Eclipse on Java 10 version.